-Our board of directors has nominated Brian Daniels, M.D., for election as a class I director at the Annual Meeting.
-The nominee is presently a director, and has indicated a willingness to continue to serve as a director, if elected.
-If the nominee becomes unable or unwilling to serve, however, the proxies may be voted for a substitute nominee selected by our board of directors.
+Our board of directors has nominated Catherine Bollard, MBChB, M.D., and Richard Henriques, MBA for election as class II directors at the Annual Meeting.
+The nominees are presently directors, and each has indicated a willingness to continue to serve as a director, if elected.
+If a nominee becomes unable or unwilling to serve, however, the proxies may be voted for a substitute nominee selected by our board of directors.